-Forget Trump.
-Golden State governments were behind an unrelenting series of affronts to the First Amendment in 2019.
+On December 5, 2019, FAC and the Cal Press Foundation co-hosted a panel discussion on California vs. The First Amendment.
+In 2019 Golden State governments were behind an unrelenting series of affronts to the First Amendment in 2019.
 Police went after a journalist’s sources with a sledgehammer.
 The state attorney general threatened to prosecute reporters and fought in court to weaken the state’s new police accountability law.
 And a series of decisions at the local level ran afoul of free speech and open-government principles.
 What’s the matter with California?
 And what can proponents of free speech and a free press do about it?
+Read more about the discussion.

 Victoria Baranetsky, general counsel of the Center for Investigative Reporting